-There is limited research to determine the exact association of cellulite with weight loss.
-Connective tissue and fat tissue make-up are the contributing factors to cellulite from weight loss and it’s almost impossible to get rid of fat cells once they are formed.
-Thus, there is a lack of understanding of the reduction and treatment of cellulite with weight loss.
-However, we can reduce the size of fat cells and strengthen the muscle structure to reduce cellulite with weight loss.
+There is limited research to determine the exact association.
+Connective tissue and fat tissue make-up are the contributing factors and it’s almost impossible to get rid of fat cells once they are formed.
+Thus, there is a lack of understanding of the reduction and treatment.
+However, we can reduce the size of fat cells and strengthen the muscle structure to reduce skin imperfections.

 Myth 4: Weight Loss Can Make Cellulite Worse

 Generally, most people may find an improvement in cellulite from weight loss.
 The outcome isn’t guaranteed to be similar for all.
-It may make cellulite after weight loss looks deeper and more protruding in some.
+It may make it looks deeper and more protruding in some.

 Myth 5: Exercise is The Way Out

-However, it’s crucial to burn away excess fat and build muscles in those areas or you may not notice any change in the outlook of your cellulite after weight loss with exercise.
-Hence, exercise is not the way to spot-treat orange peel-like skin.
+However, it’s crucial to burn away excess fat and build muscles in those areas or you may not notice any change in the outlook of your cellulite after you lose weight .
+Hence, this is not the way to spot-treat orange peel-like skin.
 Researchers at the Skin Sciences Institute University of Cincinnati, USA examined cellulite changes in females enrolled in medically administered programs to see the effects on cellulite after weight loss and found that some participants showed an improvement in cellulite while the condition worsened in others.